CDC Weight-for-Stature Growth Chart (77-121.5 cm)

-Plot your child's weight relative to their standing height using CDC reference data.
-This chart assesses body proportionality for children aged 2-20 years.
+Plot a child's weight relative to standing height using CDC reference data.
+This chart assesses body proportionality across the CDC stature range of 77 to 121.5 cm, which is why stature matters more than chronological age here.

 LMS Method: Z = ((X/M)^L - 1) / (L x S)